Updated April 29th 2021

 Add your social media links

-While we’re on the topic of editing your profile, artists can now add social media links to their profile, making it easy for fans to find them elsewhere online.
+While we’re on the topic of editing your profile, a common question we are asked is about how to link instagram to your Spotify artist account.
+Well, artists can now add social media links to their profile, making it easy for fans to find them elsewhere online.
 No more hoping artists will find your Instagram handle where you’ve misspelt your name and use a 3 instead of an ‘E’ because someone already has a profile with your regular artist name.

 Like above, just head to the Profile tab in your Spotify for Artists account, click About, and on the right-hand side, there is a new ‘More Info’ panel.
 Here you can add links to your Instagram, Twitter, Facebook and Wikipedia pages.